 Activity 33: From One to Another

-This video segment from A Science Odyssey recounts the tactics employed by San Francisco's health officials to prevent bubonic plague from reaching America's West Coast.
-You may right-click on the above link to save the video and view it in full screen.
+This video segment from A Science Odyssey recounts the tactics employed by San Francisco’s health officials to prevent bubonic plague from reaching America’s West Coast.
+Download Bubonic Plague Video (no captions) to save and view it in full screen.
 It is recommended that you have the latest version of QuickTime installed to properly view this video.
-This video is from the Teacher's Domain.
+This video is from PBS LearningMedia™.

 Activity 35: A License